 This is another important question that should be a part of your employee morale survey.
 The response to this question can help organizations determine the work-life balance of an employee.
 Stress is considered to be one of the factors that lead to dissatisfaction in employees.
 If stress is the factor then the organization should look for corrective measures that will help employees balance their life inside and outside the organization.

 5. Are you able to manage your workload effectively?

-It is essential to ask this question to your employees to understand what is the amount of workload an employee is assigned with.
+It is essential to ask this question to your employees to understand what is the amount of workload an employee is assigned.
 Distribution of workload should be done judiciously, each member of the team should be aware of their roles and responsibilities along with the nature of work.

 6. Do you feel respected in your workplace?

 Respect is one of the most important factors in the workplace.
 If your employees don’t feel respected in the workplace, their morale will surely be dwindling.
 It is important organizations treat their employees with utmost dignity.
 Through this employee morale survey, organizations can know if their employees feel the same way.

 7. What is the relationship you share with your supervisor or manager?

 A healthy work relation with supervisors or managers is a sign of high morale.
 If your employees respond positively to this question, there is little to worry about, but if the response to this question is negative then the organization needs to pull up their socks and think of bringing a paradigm shift to the workplace culture.

 8. Do you feel your organization cares about you?

 Keeping your employees happy is one way of showing concern.
 If for some reason your employees feel they are not taken care of by the organization they will not reciprocate the feeling of belonging to the organization.
-If you want your employees to be concerned towards the goals of the organization, take the first step by caring for your employees.
+If you want your employees to be concerned about the goals of the organization, take the first step by caring for your employees.